Process for Tagging Deer

 - Antlered Deer: Deer with at least one visible antler, of hardened bony material, broken naturally through the skin.

-- Using or possessing scents or lures that contain natural deer urine or other bodily fluids while taking, attempting to take, attracting or scouting wildlife, EXCEPT natural deer urine products produced by manufacturers or entities that are actively enrolled and participating in the Archery Trade Association Deer Protection Program, and which products have been tested and certified that no detectable levels of CWD are present, and clearly labeled as such.
+- Using or possessing scents or lures that contain natural deer urine or other bodily fluids while taking, attempting to take, attracting or scouting wildlife, EXCEPT natural deer urine products produced by manufacturers or entities that are actively enrolled and participating in the Responsible Hunting Scent Association or the Archery Trade Association Deer Protection Program, and which products have been tested and certified that no detectable levels of CWD are present, and clearly labeled as such.

 - Take or possession of spotted fawns.

 - Take of deer with firearms smaller than .22 caliber center-fire or shotgun loaded with anything other than buckshot or slug.